mbaumer/us_hep_funding/docs/_states/NJ.md

 <a name="NJ-07"></a>
 [Back to top](#top)
 ## NJ-07 -- Rep. Leonard Lance (R)
+### Committees
+Leonard Lance is the #12 Republican on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016